dedis/cothority/app/conode/README.md

 ## Contact Us

 If you are running your own CoNode cluster, we would be very happy to hear from you.
-Do not hesitate to contact us at dev.dedis@epfl.ch.
+Do not hesitate to contact us at the google-group https://groups.google.com/forum/#!forum/cothority.